wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 }
 ```

+The callback function accepts a single parameter which is a WP_REST_Request object and contains all the data that was sent to the route.

+In this case, the name and email fields will be available in the $request object, which can be used to create the form submission.

-The callback function uses the global $wpdb variable in order to access the database, and then uses the insert function to insert a new row into the form_submissions table.
-It then returns the number of rows inserted.
+Again, the callback function uses the global $wpdb variable in order to access the database, and then uses its insert function to insert a new row into the form_submissions table, using the name and email fields sent to the route.

+Notice how the code accessed the name and email properties using an array-like syntax.
+This is because the WP_REST_Request object implements a PHP interface called ArrayAccess, which allows you to access object properties using array syntax

+Finally, it returns the number of rows inserted.

-Note that in this example there's no validating of the inputs.
-For more information on validating inputs, check out the Introduction to securely developing plugins tutorial at Learn.WordPress.org.
+Note that in this example there's no validation of the name and email inputs, which is a security vulnerability.
+For more information on how to validate inputs, check out the [Introduction to securely developing plugins tutorial](https://learn.wordpress.org/tutorial/introduction-to-securely-developing-plugins/) at Learn.WordPress.org.

+Note also that in this example the callback function does not check if the fields have been sent in the request, or if they contain data.
+For the purposes of this example, we'll assume they will always been passed.

-To test this, create a new POST request in your API testing tool, and submit the following data as a JSON object in the request body:
+To test this, create a new POST request in your API testing tool, and submit the name and email data as a JSON object in the request body:

 ```json
 {